anujrawatcode/Mock/README.md

 19. Delete the middle node of LL

-20. Remove Nth node from the back of the LL
+20. Remove Nth node from the back of the LL (repeat)

 21. Segrregate odd and even nodes in LL

 22. Length of Loop in LL

-23. Find the starting point in LL
+23. Find the starting point of loop in LL

 Source : [CISCO](https://leetcode.com/discuss/post/6638137/cisco-oa-linked-list-all-by-anujcodez-ok6u/)